JunSuzukiJapan/atom-keyboard-macros/README.md

 # atom-keyboard-macros package

-keyboard macro extension for Atom.
+Keyboard macro extension for Atom.

+# New Features

+In version 0.6.0 or later, it also records the operation of the search & replace view.

 # Shortcuts